carolisteia/greek-paGAN/DETAILED_PROJECT_REPORT.md

 This notebook explores various aspects of Greek Paganism, focusing on historical, cultural, and religious contexts.
 It includes detailed explanations, code snippets, and visualizations to enhance understanding.

 ### Contents
-1. **Preamble**
-    - Introduction and background of the Greek Pagan project.
-2. **State of the Art**
-    - Overview of image classification and GAN techniques.
-    - Discussion on the significance of deep learning in OCR and HTR.
-3. **Image Classification Using YOLO**
-    - Task description for classifying Greek characters.
-    - Methodologies and dataset preparation.
-    - Model definition and training details.
-    - Evaluation of model performance.
-4. **Synthetic Data Generation with GANs**
-    - Exploring the generation of synthetic datasets using GANs.
-    - Enhancing the robustness of classifiers with synthetic data.

 ## VAE Notebook